What is counselling?

 Although we may be working online and not physically sharing the same space, I will work to ensure that you feel safe in your space.
 I may use breathing and guided meditation techniques to help keep you grounded in the present, here with me.

 We start with an initial consultation of counselling to help you talk about what’s brought you to therapy in a safe, confidential setting.
 I will help you think about what you are hoping to get out of therapy, and you will have an experience of working with me, to help you decide if this feels right for you.
 We leave a bit of time at the end of the session to think about what happens next.

 If you wish to continue, sessions take place weekly and can be a specific number of sessions or your therapy can be ongoing.
 I work to ensure that the timescale works for you, and help you recognise when you feel ready to leave therapy.

-Previous clients report feeling more able to express themselves freely, without fear of judgement; their inner process has become more fluid, less ‘edited’ or ‘interrupted’ and, often, they become more ‘playful’ and in touch with their creative possibilities.
+Clients I have worked with report feeling more calm and able to express themselves freely, without fear of judgement; their inner process has become more fluid, less ‘edited’ or ‘interrupted’ and, often, they feel more ‘playful’, with a sense of their own creative possibility.

-I provide equality of service and care to everyone, regardless of their age, disability, gender, gender identity, race, religion or belief or sexual orientation.
+I provide equality of service and care to everyone, regardless of age, disability, gender identity, race, religion or belief or sexual identity.